Was Michael Cohen selling companies access to Trump administration?

 Breaking News Emails

 That lawyer, Michael Avenatti, said the transactions suggest that Cohen was "selling access to the president of the United States."
-Cohen, his attorney and the White House did not respond to a request for comment.
+Cohen and his attorney did not respond to a request for comment, and Trump attorney Rudy Giuliani told NBC News that the president was not involved in Cohen's business dealing.

 According to Avenatti, at least $4.4 million flowed through Essential Consultants, the company Cohen created in October 2016 and then used to pay porn star Stormy Daniels $130,000 in hush money.